 If your teenager has been taking prescription painkillers, pay attention to any abrupt behavioral changes, advises Jerry.
 “Hanging out with a new group of friends.
 Violating rules.
 An abrupt change of grades.
 Self-isolating.”
 These kinds of changes may indicate your teenager is developing a substance-use disorder.

 The good news is that lawmakers are stepping in.
 Over the past several years, the federal government has tightened restrictions on prescription opioids.
-Now states are too, including Washington, Rhode Island, and, most recently Ohio.
-Ohio Governor John Kasich announced prescription guidelines that instruct physicians to use alternatives for minor procedures and short-term pain whenever possible.
+Many states have too.
 And if prescription painkillers are unavoidable, the guidelines stipulate they should be given in only minimal amounts.
-But parents still need to be cognizant of the risks at hand and pay close attention even if it’s just few pills.
+But parents still need to be cognizant of the risks at hand and pay close attention, even if it’s just few pills.